aws-samples/personalization-apis/README.md

 ### Testing the Personalization APIs

 At this point you should be able to test the Personalization API endpoints.
-You can do this with a utility like [Postman](https://www.postman.com/) or the cURL command.
+You can do this with a utility like [Swagger UI](https://swagger.io/), [Postman](https://www.postman.com/), or the cURL command.
+This solution automatically generates an [OpenAPI/Swagger](https://www.openapis.org/) specification file each time the application configuration is updated.
+You can find the generated OpenAPI spec file in the staging bucket under `/openapi/openapi.json`.
+If you deployed the solution with the `CreateSwaggerUI` parameter set to `Yes`, a public web UI endpoint was created that hosts the generated OpenAPI/Swagger specification.
+See the `SwaggerUI` CloudFormation output parameter for the URL to this endpoint.
+Otherwise, the generated OpenAPI/Swagger spec file can be downloaded from the staging bucket and imported into Postman.

 The root URL to use for testing your APIs depends on the deployment configuration you used in Step 2:

 - If you deployed with the `API-Gateway-REST` API entry point type:
     - Use the value of the `RestApiEndpointUrl` CloudFormation output parameter from Step 2 as your API root URL (you can also find this URL in the AWS console for API Gateway)